upenn-embedded/final-project-website-submission-f25-t09-f25-machine-not-learning/index.md

 A melody (173 MIDI notes) is played using:

-* **MIDI → frequency mapping** via an exponential function
+* MIDI → frequency mapping via an exponential function
-* Runtime conversion of **frequency to Timer0 TOP value**
+* Runtime conversion of frequency to Timer0 TOP value
-* PWM generation on **OC0B** at 50% duty cycle
+* PWM generation on OC0B at 50% duty cycle

-**Runtime conversion of MIDI note to frequency (not storing precomputed frequencies) because the MIDI array is smaller than a frequency table, thus reducing SRAM usage.
-Frequencies are computed in real time instead of being hard-coded.**
+Runtime conversion of MIDI note to frequency (not storing precomputed frequencies) because the MIDI array is smaller than a frequency table, thus reducing SRAM usage.
+Frequencies are computed in real time instead of being hard-coded.

 The part supports real-time pitch triggering via pressure input.

 **(c) Pressure Input**

-Signal chain : **5 V → 1 MΩ resistor → ADC input → Force-Sensitive Resistor 5 MΩ → ground**.
+Signal chain : 5 V → 1 MΩ resistor → ADC input → Force-Sensitive Resistor 5 MΩ → ground.

 The pressure sensor is a force-sensitive resistor (5 MΩ when not pressed).
 Pressure lowers its resistance, decreasing its voltage.

-The GPIO + MUX selects one sensor according to **the active note’s  block index**.
+The GPIO + MUX selects one sensor according to the active note’s  block index.

-After **channel switching**, firmware inserts a short delay to ensure the MUX output and divider voltage are stable before ADC sampling.
+After channel switching, firmware inserts a short delay to ensure the MUX output and divider voltage are stable before ADC sampling.

-ADC conversion is called by **software**.
+ADC conversion is called by software.

-The MCU compares the ADC reading to a **threshold** to detect a foot press and checks if the pressed sensor matches the active block.
+The MCU compares the ADC reading to a threshold to detect a foot press and checks if the pressed sensor matches the active block.

-A correct step adds +10 to score.
+A correct step adds +1 to score.

 **(d) SK6812 LED Strip Driver**

 The LED controller toggles GPIO pins (ATmega328PB B PORTC, PC0, PC1, PC2, PC3) using bit-level register manipulation macros that compile into single AVR instructions , achieving near one-clock-cycle execution time for deterministic GPIO switching.

-LED bit timing is produced by **__builtin_avr_delay_cycles**() to match **SK6812 protocol** requirements under a 16 MHz clock.
+LED bit timing is produced by **__builtin_avr_delay_cycles**() to match SK6812 protocol requirements under a 16 MHz clock.

 A RGBW pixel frame is 32 bits per LED, transmitted serially for all LEDs in a selected strip segment.

-**To prevent hardware resource contention, LED driving is fully isolated on a dedicated UART-controlled sub-ATmega328PB.
-The hostATmega328PB sends LED update commands via UART, while retaining control of ADC channel selection, speaker PWM, and LCD SPI, ensuring stable timing for the MVP demo.**
+To prevent hardware resource contention, LED driving is fully isolated on a dedicated UART-controlled sub-ATmega328PB.
+The hostATmega328PB sends LED update commands via UART, while retaining control of ADC channel selection, speaker PWM, and LCD SPI, ensuring stable timing for the MVP demo.

 Block-to-strip mapping is generated by note_to_block() and led_set_block(), enabling LED visualization.